Exact nonequilibrium transport in the topological Kondo effect

 In conclusion, we have identified a Toulouse limit of the topological Kondo problem and described how it can be exploited to get exact results and novel physical insights on the universal regime of nonequlibrium transport.
-In addition to its utility in informing experiments on mesoscopic Majorana devices, our work may open a number of new directions for theoretical research.
+In addition to its utility in informing experiments aimed at probing the nonlocality of topological qubits in mesoscopic Majorana devices, our work may open a number of new directions for theoretical research.
 These may include leveraging the Toulouse limit and available BSG results to obtain a range of novel static and dynamical features of the topological Kondo effect, or extending our results to include, e.g., Majorana-Majorana couplings or ``Zeeman terms" in the Kondo language.
 Using the exponential control over the latter one can study \mbox{SO($M$) $\rightarrow$ SO($M-2$)} crossovers \cite{ABET1,GalpinPRB14,ABET2} where we anticipate that another effective charge $e^*_{Z}=\frac{2e}{M}$ may emerge and be observable in the Fano factor \cite{BBT2}.